How To Conduct A Successful Brand Audit.

 However, many small and medium-size businesses could leverage the right content strategy with a sufficient marketing budget to experience organic traffic to their website on a regular basis, over the long haul.

-We have done the research with our clients, and we have found a lot of businesses only drive a fraction of sales through social media.
+We have researched with our clients, and we have found a lot of businesses only drive a fraction of sales through social media.
 Unless they are one of the few that can really benefit from this approach by investing heavily in research and optimization.

 If you are running email campaigns, track your data, evaluate and integrate the other aspects of your brand audit and deliver some more tests.
 I’m sure you’ll see improvement once there is more continuity in your message, and sales funnel.

-Videos & Photography: A picture is worth a thousand words, and video is taking over the internet.
-Investing in high-quality video and photography can really become a key differentiator for businesses.
+A picture is worth a thousand words, and video is taking over the internet.
+Investing in high-quality video and photography can become a key differentiator for businesses.

 How can you make your brand work for you in these mediums that stimulate the senses?
 Experiment with different photos or videos for ads and sales meetings.
 Track the data, make notes and invest more in the tactics that drive more results.